Trail Conditions

 Wow, we are so happy this project is accomplished!
 This section of rail trail is smooth and solid, great for residents, visitors and thru-cyclists and walkers on the xNHAT.
 Don't worry, there are still plenty of "Adventures" on the Cross New Hampshire "Adventure" Trail!

-The xNHAT trails are in good shape ash getting better as we speak ….but remember this is an adventure, so expect some challenges or it would not be fun.
+The xNHAT trails are getting better every year with grant and donations funding our efforts ….but remember this is an adventure, so expect some challenges or it would not be fun.
 Hogan Road is good for Hogan Road.. (some may question this....).

 There are sections of the Ammonoosuc Rail Trail between Woodsville and Industrial Park Road in Littleton that have sections of rough riding with cinder, ballast and gravel.
 You will notice them more than before, because we have covered a lot of that with many miles of solid smooth ledgepack.
 The difference is very noticeable!
 Just travel with care through the rougher spots and know that there will be some smooth surface ahead.
 Enjoy what we have accomplished so far!
 We collaborate with the Ammonoosuc Valley ATV Club on the surfacing projects.
 They get the grants, we help with match funding.